kkots/ggxrd_hitbox_overlay_2211/README.md

 - Leo bt.D successful parry: The white box around Leo shows where the origin point of the opponent must be in order to get vaccuumed.

+- Baiken Tsurane Sanzu-watashi: The white box in front of Baiken shows where the origin point of the opponent must be at the moment of the second hit in order to trigger the secondary super cinematic.
+An extra condition for the cinematic to be triggered is also that the first hit of the super connected, but the distance on it is not checked.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.